Rohit2706/E-Voting-System-using-Blockchain/readme.md

 Blockchain-the revolutionary technology was first introduced by Satoshi Nakamoto in his whitepaper 'Bitcoin: A Peer-to-Peer Electronic Cash System' introducing the first cryptocurrency.
 While the technology has revolutionalized the idea of digital currency, it also finds it's applications in other fields like Supply Chain Management and Asset Transfers to name a few.

-What makes blockchain unique is it's inherent architecture that supports a decentralized distributed and immutable ledger.
+What makes blockchain unique is it's inherent architecture that supports a decentralized, distributed and immutable ledger.

 The key features are:
 1. Decentralization